mobb/fork_test3_index_page2/docs/_posts/2017-09-06-what-is-a-best-practice.md

 end of img.

-You'll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `bundle exec jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+Page front matter controls where in the menu the page appears.

+We are currently using only two sections:
+- `tut`, for BP-templates, how-tos for markdown, this page.
+- `about`, for info on how this website is generated
+    - gh-pages
+    - bookdown for sub-sections, so that they can be reviewd first.

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+To add new pages to the MAIN site, add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

+To add new material to bookdown sections, see the about : link tbd